robindavidgames/ci-project05/README.md

 ### Out of Stock Notices
 If an item is out of stock, the site will display this status on the item page, and on item preview cards on the front page and category view pages.
 It will also remove the Add to Cart button and the Quick Buy button from all these locations.
 If an item variant is out of stock, the site will display this status on the variant drop-down menu and prevent the user from selecting that specific variant.
 If all variants are out of stock (and thus the product is completely unavailable), the site will display status this to the user and remove the Add to Cart button.
 In this instance, the variant selection box is still displayed (although nothing can be selected), so that the user can still view variants.
 Out of stock items can still be added to the user's wishlist.

+### Quantity Selection Box
+The quantity selection box limits how many items the user can add to the available stock of the item (which is displayed on the product page).
+If the product has variant items, then the available stock with update dynamically as the player picks the different variants from the drop down menu.
+This uses an event listener for the user making this choice and feeds the new stock level back into the function that enabales and disables the +/- buttons.
+If the user had a variant with a higher stock limit selected and then changed to a vatiant with a lower stock limit, the quantity box would update to show the maximum amount of the newly selected product variant.

 ## Design
 I have used a simple colour scheme, forcussing on greys and greens.
 This is to create a clean, more accessible and navigable site.
 The green in the buttons is to echo the idea of nature and adventure.